 Description: |

 Replacing your lost, stolen or damaged ID will cost R140.
 Immigrants who have valid permanent residence permits can also get an ID.
-A temporary ID serves as proof of identity while you are waiting for your application for an ID to be processed.
+A temporary ID serves as proof of identity while you’re waiting for your application for an ID to be processed.
 This document is only valid for a short period.
-Disclaimer: Please contact your Home Affairs office before visiting, to confirm if they're using the new biometric application system, or if you need to bring your own photos. |
+Disclaimer: Please contact your Home Affairs office before visiting to confirm if they're using the new biometric application system and if you need to bring your own photos.
+Please also check with your local Home Affairs office which services are available there, and confirm which supporting documents are required as these change from time to time without notice. |

 Instructions: |